mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 $node-red

 ```
-With a browser visit:
+and with a browser visit:

 ```
 http://127.0.0.1:1880/

 ```

-Expand the "Network" icon on the left and verify the two BLE nodes:
+Within Node-RED, expand the "Network" icon on the left and verify the presence of two BLE nodes: Generic BLE In and Generic BLE out.

-Generic BLE In and Generic BLE out.
+3.

 ### Part 4.
 Node RED publishes the data to MQTT for publish/subscribe